-An evening prayer is observed on the day before Nirjala Ekadashi which is known as Sandhyavandanam.
+Evening prayer is observed on the day before Nirjala Ekadashi which is known as Sandhyavandanam.
 After this starts the ritual of fasting.
 The devotee is however permitted to have a single tiny drop of water as part of the Achamana purification ritual.
 Water more than that equals breaking the vow.

 This form of puja worships Lord Vishnu.
 An image of Vishnu or a Saligrama stone is bathed with Panchamrita.
 It is then washed with water and then dressed in royal finery.
 Flowers, incense, water, and arati are also offered.
 Devotees meditate on the image of the god.
 In the evening, they worship Vishnu with durva grass in their hands.
 Devotees remain awake the whole night and sing praises of Vishnu or meditate on his image.
 It is also believed that if we perform charity to the Brahmins then good luck is obtained.

 Then come’s the rituals of breaking the fast.
 Parana means breaking the fast.
-Ekadashi Parana is done after sunrise on next day of Ekadashi fast.
+Ekadashi Parana is done after sunrise on the next day of the Ekadashi fast.
 It is necessary to do Parana within Dwadashi Tithi unless Dwadashi is over before sunrise.
 Not doing Parana within Dwadashi is similar to an offense.

 At times Ekadashi fasting is suggested on two consecutive days.
 It is advised that Smartha with family should observe fasting on the first day only.
-The alternate Ekadashi fasting, which is the second one, is suggested for Sanyasis, widows and for those who want Moksha.
+The alternate Ekadashi fasting, which is the second one, is suggested for Sanyasis, widows, and for those who want Moksha.
 When alternate Ekadashi fasting is suggested for Smartha it coincides with Vaishnava Ekadashi fasting day.

 Ekadashi fasting on both days is suggested for staunch devotees who seek for love and affection of Lord Vishnu.